 Furthermore, a foot massage is great for your plates of meat (feet).
 It stimulates foot and leg muscles, improves circulation, reduces stiffness & tension, and can even eliminate pain, according to the Harvard Medical School.

 One of the biggest benefits of a weekly massage for your tootsies is that you can do it yourself!
-Just buy a good quality foot roller, take off your shoes, and roll the foot roller backwards and forwards for a speedy and invigorating massage.
+Just buy a good quality foot roller, take off your shoes, and roll the foot roller backward and forwards for a speedy and invigorating massage.
 Don’t forget to use the rollers on the top of your feet as well as the soles though, as this part is important, too!back to menu ↑

 How often should you get a massage?